 In addition to milk, there are a variety of foods that contain calcium and can help children get sufficient levels of calcium in their daily diet.
 Some examples include:

-Raising the child’s vitamin D level can rarely be achieved by nutritional choices alone.
-Moreover, with more people avoiding sun exposure, supplements are usually necessary.
+It is rare that a child’s vitamin D level can be raised through food nutritional choices alone.
+Moreover, with more people avoiding sun exposure, vitamin D supplements are usually necessary.

 Some children in whom an improved diet and supplements are not effective may be candidates for treatment with bisphosphonates, drugs that help prevent bone loss in adults with osteoporosis.
 “In children, these drugs have shown great promise in osteoporosis caused by congenital disorders, such as osteogenesis imperfecta, and may also be a good option for patients with metabolic disorders,” Dr. Doyle says.
 “However, their use in young patients is still experimental and must be followed very carefully.”